 Mellon Museum Seminar

 Each academic year, COSI funds one graduate student-taught course which takes place at the AIC.
 The instructor leads an undergraduate seminar, largely in the museum's galleries and seminar rooms, centered on object-based teaching.
 This aspect of the program both provides an opportunity for the graduate student to teach with objects in the museum, and provides undergraduate students with an opportunity to foster formative encounters with works of art at an early stage.
-Past courses have included “Materiality and Spirituality in Chinese Art” (Jin Xu, spring 2015), “Italian Renaissance” (Joana Konova, autumn 2015), and “How Photographs Look” (Carl Fuldner, spring 2017).
+Past courses have included “Materiality and Spirituality in Chinese Art” (Jin Xu, spring 2015), “Italian Renaissance” (Joana Konova, autumn 2015), “How Photographs Look” (Carl Fuldner, spring 2017), and “Saints & Heroes, Art of Medieval & Renaissance Europe” (Nancy Thebaut, spring 2018).
 The class complements our annual offering of the Rhoades Seminar taught by one of the Art Institute’s curators or conservators.